If You Had My Love: Impact

 Considered iconic, a number of sources have listed "If You Had My Love" as one of Lopez's best songs.
 Complex magazine named the song her greatest hit in 2012.
-About.com music journalist Bill Lamb ranked it as Lopez's best song, praising its "elegant feel laced with surging strings."
+About.com music journalist Bill Lamb ranked the song as Lopez's best song, praising its "elegant feel laced with surging strings".
 AOL Radio listeners also chose it as her best song.
+A reporter from the International Business Times called the song "radio-friendly" and said it was her second best song behind "Love Don't Cost a Thing".
 Stacy Lambe of VH1 listed the song as Lopez's fifth best single, writing: "Lopez's debut single drew on everything that was popular in 1999.
 It fused together the synths made popular by TLC, highlighted the Latin flare made profitable by Ricky Martin and came packaged with Lopez's movie brand recognition and sex appeal.
 The pop song did what it was supposed to do, debuting at number 1 on the Billboard Hot 100 and announcing that Jennifer the singer had arrived."
 Bustle magazine writer Jordana Lipsitz called it one of the defining songs of the summer of 1999, adding: "This song was the jam you and your gal pals practiced your back up dancer routines with.
 Admit it."
 Rolling Stone included the song on a list of the "20 Biggest Songs of the Summer" from the 1990s.
-In 2012, Lewis Corner of Digital Spy described "If You Had My Love" as an "R&B classic", which serves as "a firm reminder of her fiercely independent but hopeless romantic nature, which seems to reflect her colourful personal life."
+In 2012, Lewis Corner of Digital Spy described "If You Had My Love" as an "R&B classic", which serves as "a firm reminder of her fiercely independent but hopeless romantic nature, which seems to reflect her colourful personal life".
 Rapper T-Pain stated that it was the Darkchild remix of "If You Had My Love", which he recalled used Auto-Tune "for like a second", that inspired his use of the pitch correction processor.

-Canadian recording artist Drake sampled the song's chorus in "Teenage Fever", a song from his playlist More Life (2017).
+Canadian recording artist Drake sampled the song's chorus in "Teenage Fever", a song from his mixtape More Life (2017).
 American singer Melanie Martinez sampled the song on "Brain and Heart" off her After School EP, released in 2020.